The Commonplace

 Data & Methods

-• Analysis methods:
+• Design processes and methods:

 Implications for AI Economics